anujkumarsharma1/household_workerbooking--Anjali/README.md

 <a href="#"><img width="100%" height="auto" src="./public/Images/Service_booking.png" height="175px"/></a>

 # About the website.
-Urban Company is an Indian gig marketplace that offers home installation, maintenance and repair services, and home beauty and wellness services.
+ our website for the submission of project hep the Urban Company . it is an Indian gig marketplace that offers home installation, maintenance and repair services, and home beauty and wellness services.
 We have focused on the AC services section.

 # Project
 **We tried to implement a few of these pages**
-* Home/Index Page - Aleem Alam
+* Home/Index Page - Anjali Kumari Sharma
-* AC Service Page - Jagrati Panchal
+* AC Service Page - Anjali Sharma
-* All the service booking models - Mangesh Landge
+* All the service booking models - anuj(small brother)

 ### Libraries used